Geoffrey Foster: Cricket

 He went up to Worcester College, Oxford, in 1904 and was awarded a cricket Blue every year between 1905 and 1908.
 In 1905 he took the first of his few wickets, that of Gentlemen of England's Maynard Ashcroft.
 A fine all-round sportsman, Foster was also a Blue at golf and racquets, as well as captaining the university's association football team in 1908.
 Cricket was, however, his forté, and combining his appearances for Oxford with those for his county, he scored particularly heavily in 1907, when he hit 1,182 first-class runs, his best season's aggregate, at an average of over 40.
 He also passed a thousand runs in 1908.

 In 1909–10 Foster went to India, playing twice for Europeans in the Bombay Presidency Match and Triangular, though his contribution was negligible: he totalled just three runs, held one catch and did not bowl.
 In 1910 he made his thousand runs for the third and last time when he played 19 first-class games and took 25 catches, both figures being his most in a single season.
 He appeared 17 times in 1911, but thereafter his business commitments limited his appearances to a handful each season.
 However, he did make a career-best 175 against Leicestershire in 1913, only to see Worcestershire fall to an eight-run defeat, despite Worcestershire having enforced the follow-on.
 His stand of 195 with John Cuffe in that match was at the time a county record for the sixth wicket.
 In 1912 he played (for the only time in his career) as wicket-keeper against the Australians at New Road, stumping the opposing keeper, Harold Webster.

-The First World War intervened after the 1914 season, and Foster did not play again until 1920, when he appeared once each for Free Foresters and MCC, hitting 143 in his match for the latter side against Oxford University.
+The First World War intervened after the 1914 season, and Foster did not play again until 1920, when he appeared once each for Free Foresters and MCC, hitting 143 for MCC against Oxford University.
 In 1921 he played eight times for Kent, for whom he turned out twice more the following season.
 After that his first-class appearances were sporadic: he played for Harlequins in one of their few first-class matches, against the South Africans in 1924, and later that decade played four games for Free Foresters against Oxford University.
 Finally, he played a few games for MCC in 1931, the last being against – once again – Oxford.